danielwolf1/docs/guides/plugins/plugins/framework/metrics/README.md

 So you don't have to fetch all this metadata every time you collect a metric you can create an `AbstractPartialMetadataProvider`.
 Before dispatching a metric to all clients, the `MetricsDispatcher` first asks the `MetadataProvider` to provide all metadata by calling the partial metadata providers tagged with `shopware.metrics.metadata_provider`.

+In this example we add the theme's technical name to the metadata, but only if the context's source is a `SalesChannelApiSource`.

 {% code title="custom/plugins/MetricsPlugin/src/Core/System/MetadataProvider/CustomMetadataProvider.php" %}
 ```php